NICMx/rdap-server/response-privacy.md

 # Where to go next

-Congratulations , your RDAP server is ready!
-However, maybe your users aren't.
-What can you do to help them?
-Exactly!
-A help command; let's check this [document](help-response.html "Help Command Configuration") about that functionality.

-> **TODO** SEÑORESSSSSSSSSSSS
->
-> "What can you do to help them?
-Exactly!
-A help command"
->
-> Estamos hablando con profesionales, no con niños del kinder...
+Now that your RDAP server is ready, let's configure the[help command](help-response.html "Help Command Configuration").